qwertie/ecsharp/lemp/ref-code-contracts.md

 		}
 	}

-**Implementation detail**: Code contracts are provided by just three macros in a single module, because it is difficult to modularize them due to technical limitations.
+**Implementation details**: Code contracts are provided by just three macros in a single module, because it is difficult to modularize them due to technical limitations of LeMP (specifically, the fact that LeMP is _not_ designed to treat attributes as macros, and because it has limited mechanisms for ordering and conflict resolution between different macros).
 The first macro, internally named `ContractsOnMethod`, deals with contract attributes on methods and constructors.
 The second, `ContractsOnLambda`, deals with anonymous functions, and the third, `ContractsOnProperty`, deals with properties.
 All three macros provide access to the same set of contract attributes.
 This section (unlike other sections in this document) describes the _attributes_ rather than the macros, since the latter is merely an implementation detail.

 Modes
 -----